Ano Turtiainen

-Ano Veli Samuel Turtiainen (25 August 1967 in Sääminki) is a Finnish former powerlifter and a politician currently serving in the Parliament of Finland for the South-Eastern Finland constituency.
-He is also founder and leader of Power Belongs to the People party.
+Ano Veli Samuel Turtiainen (born 25 August 1967) is a Finnish former powerlifter and far-right politician who served in the Parliament of Finland for the South-Eastern Finland constituency from 2019 to 2023.
+He is also founder and former leader of the Power Belongs to the People party.
 He lives in Juva.
 Turtiainen was elected to the parliament in the 2019 parliamentary election.
-Turtiainen was expelled from the Finns Party due to a racist tweet mocking the murder of George Floyd in February 2021.
+Turtiainen was expelled from the Finns Party for posting a tweet perceived as mocking the murder of George Floyd in February 2021.

 Sports career

 Turtiainen competed for the International Powerlifting Federation, World Powerlifting Congress and World Powerlifting Organization.
 In 1998, Turtiainen was tested positive for androgenic drugs and banned for two years.
 In 2002, he set a deadlift world record 405.5 kg for WPC.

 Political career

-2017 Turtiainen was elected into municipal council of Juva in Southern Savonia as a representative of the Finns Party.
+In 2017, Turtiainen was elected into municipal council of Juva in Southern Savonia as a representative of the Finns Party.

-In 2019 parliamentary election Turtiainen was elected member of parliament from the South East Finland constituency.
+In the 2019 parliamentary election, Turtiainen was elected member of parliament from the South East Finland constituency.
+In the 2023 parliamentary election, he received only 632 votes in the South East Finland constituency, thereby failing to retain his seat in parliament.